willwade/WikiFlash/README.md

 **README**

 This is the code base of otwikiflash.
-Not the most amazing of sites - but neatly created a rollcall of editors who submitted there name to the site and would track number of edits.. and provide users with a certificate for their CPD.
+Not the most amazing of sites - but neatly created a rollcall of editors who submitted their name to the site and would track number of edits.. and provide users with a certificate for their CPD.

 Requirements:
 * LAMP (Linux, Apache, Mysql, PHP web server stack)